jvllmr/jvllmr/README.md

 It's me, Jan Vollmer.
 A 22 y/o computer science student from nothern Germany.
 </p>
 <p align="center">
-On GitHub, I try to create useful, not seen before software in Open-Source style.
+On GitHub, I try to create useful, not seen before tools in Open-Source style.
 </p>
 <p align="center">
 Although it's not my favorite type of project in particular, I tend to bring web-based ideas to fruition and have the most experience in this area.
 That is one of the reasons why I first started gaining advanced coding experience with Python 🐍 and most recently fell in love with TypeScript 🟦.
 </p>
 <p align="center">
-One of the other programming languages I want to learn soon is Rust 🦀, but I haven't found a suitable project idea for me to test it out yet 🤷🏻‍♂️.
+One of the other programming languages I want to learn soon is Rust 🦀.
-Maybe it will reveal itself on one of the following stats sometime ⏳?
+A first project is hopefully coming soon.

 </p>
 <h2>Stats</h2>
 <p align="center">